orbitartprint/bballorbit/src/blog/content/constraint-led-approach.md

 Each constraint, each rule, each tweak to a drill is a deliberate design choice — an experiment in behavior.
 Coaching shifts from *telling* to *testing*: creating environments that shape decision-making and invite discovery.

-> “The Constraint-Led Approach doesn’t limit creativity — it designs for it.”
+> The Constraint-Led Approach doesn’t limit creativity — it designs for it.
 > *(Transforming Basketball Podcast, paraphrased)*

 ---